shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-generating-path-and-publish.md

 ```

 If you are wanting to use the API outside of a Shotgun integration, for example, you might wish to test it in
-your favourite IDE, then you will need to set the path to the API first:
+your favorite IDE, then you will need to set the path to the API first:

 ```python
 import sys